 The Nine Emperor Gods Festival in Penang

 How far would you go to uphold your beliefs?
 Would you undergo a strict vegetarian diet for nine straight days?
-Would you walk on fire or even pierce a long spear through your cheeks?
-Or are you an armchair devotee who prefers to remain in your comfort zone and observe from afar?
-Would the younger generation know what the festival is all about and would youths pause to find out more?
+Would you walk on fire barefooted or pierce a long spear through your cheeks?
+Or are you an armchair devotee who would prefer to remain in your comfort zone and observe events from afar?
+Does the younger generation know what this festival is all about and how many would stop to find out more?

-The Nine Emperor Gods Festival is a popular annual Taoist celebration held on a grand scale in Penang especially in Butterworth.
+The Nine Emperor Gods Festival is a popular annual Taoist celebration held on a grand scale in Penang, especially in Butterworth.
 The worship of the Nine Emperor Gods is prevalent in the southern provinces of China, particularly Fuchien from where many folks in Penang trace their ancestral roots.
-Festivities begin from the first day to the ninth day of the nine moon of the lunar calendar.
+Festivities begin from the first day to the ninth day of the ninth moon of the lunar calendar.

-Popular folk culture has it that the nine Emperor Gods were actually sea pirates of the Ming dynasty who plotted to overthrow the Qing dynasty.
-However according to some historians, this deduction is inaccurate and considered derogatory to the actual teachings of Taoism.
-The festival ushers in the nine sons who were high-ranking Star Lords of Tou Mu, Goddess of the North Star.
-She was believed to have presided over the movements of the planets and coordinate mortal life and death issues.
+Popular folk culture has it that the Nine Emperor Gods were actually sea pirates from the Ming dynasty who plotted to overthrow the emergent Qing dynasty.
+However, according to some historians, this deduction is inaccurate and considered derogatory to the teachings of Taoism.
+The festival ushers in the nine sons who are high-ranking Star Lords of Tou Mu, the Goddess of the North Star.
+It is believed that she presides over the movements of the planets and coordinates life and death issues of mortals.

-On the eve of the ninth moon, temples of the deities hold a ceremony to invoke and welcome the nine emperors.
-Since the arrival of the gods is believed to be through the waterways, processions are held from temples to the sea-shore or river to symbolise this belief.
-Devotees dressed in traditional white, carrying incense and candles, await the arrival of the Star Lords before ushering them to their respective temples.
+On the eve of the ninth moon, temples devoted to the deities will hold a commemorative ceremony to invoke and welcome the Nine Emperors.
+Since the arrival of the gods is believed to be via waterways, the processions – by throngs of devotees dressed in white – often commence at seafronts or river banks.
+They carry incense and candles, eagerly awaiting the arrival of the Star Lords before ushering them to their respective temples.

-With the current availability of technology and science, information is easily obtained and in modem day societies, belief in ancient practices and customs is quickly eroding.
-Having said that, the long-lasting annual observance of the Nine Emperor Gods festival goes against this trend and is celebrated on a grand scale in Penang at opulent temples by hundreds and thousands of devotees.
+With the current availability of technology and science, information is easily obtained, oftentimes giving rise to questions regarding traditional practices and beliefs.
+Having said that, the long-lasting annual observance of the Nine Emperor Gods festival is nevertheless celebrated on epic proportions in Penang at opulent temples by hundreds and thousands of devotees.
 If you are a tourist in Penang, you might stop to ponder, "why?".
 Well, here in Penang, we would reply, "why not?".

-Such festivals could be the binding force that brings societies together to foster closer ties and unity.
-It is undeniably the colourful thread that is woven in the beautiful social tapestry of Penang.
+Such festivals are some of the binding forces that bring societies closer together to foster stronger ties and unity.
+They are undeniably the colourful thread that is woven in the beautiful social tapestry that makes Penang truly unique.

 For more information on the temple activities, contact Tow Boo Kong Temple, Butterworth at +604 331 8717 or visit www.towbookong.org.my.